-The Early Childhood Care and Development (ECCD) project is being implemented by SPO in NWFP since 1998, in collaboration with the United Nations Children's Fund (UNICEF).
+SPO had been implementing the Early Childhood Care and Development (ECCD) project in NWFP since 1998, in collaboration with UNICEF.
 The project aims to promote a rural based model of ECCD by promoting awareness on the significance of early child care and development in districts Kohat, Mardan, Haripur and Peshawar.
 The objective is to provide opportunities for holistic, physical, psychological, emotional and spiritual development of children under five years of age belonging to rural areas and urban slums.
 It is expected that the project will enhance ECCD policy formulation and associated planning in NWFP.

 In 2002-03, a number of events were organized to train representatives of Education, Health and Social Welfare Departments in four target districts in ECCD concepts and the use of the national ECCD training kit.
 CBOs belonging to three Union Councils each from District Peshawar, Haripur, Kohat and Mardan also participated in some of these events.
-For outreach, printed material on ECCD was disseminated, and 94 ECCD community gatherings were arranged in the four districts.
+For outreach, printed material on ECCD was disseminated and 94 ECCD community gatherings were arranged in the four districts.